sahacoin/sahacoin/INSTALL.md

-Building SahaCoin
+Building Sahacoin
 ================

-See doc/build-*.md for instructions on building the various elements of the SahaCoin reference implementation of SahaCoin.
+See doc/build-*.md for instructions on building the various elements of the Sahacoin reference implementation of Sahacoin.